Fundamentals of Performance Based Navigation STARs

-With PBN operations becoming increasingly commonplace across the country, NAV CANADA has produced this video series to expand and reinforce understanding of RNAV STAR procedures and processes.
+With PBN operations becoming increasingly commonplace across the country, NAV CANADA has produced this video series to expand and reinforce understanding of PBN STAR procedures and processes.

 These videos were developed for customers as well as air traffic services, and as such, provide improved awareness of operations on both sides of the microphone.